Alphabet's Waymo just launched self-driving robo-taxis: Details here

 -

-In addition to scaling up the presence of fully driverless cars in Pheonix, Waymo will also be re-introducing rides with trained operators as part of an effort to add capacity and allow us to serve a larger geographical area.
+In addition to scaling up the presence of fully driverless cars in Phoenix, Waymo will also be re-introducing rides with trained operators as part of an effort to add capacity and allow them to serve a larger geographical area.